mattlewis92/angular-calendar/README.md

 <h2 align="center">Sponsors</h2>

 <div align="center">
-<a href="https://github.com/sponsors/mattlewis92">Become a gold or platinum sponsor<a> and get your logo on this README on Github with a link to your site.
+<a href="https://github.com/sponsors/mattlewis92">Become a gold or platinum sponsor<a> and get your logo on this README on Github with a link to your site.<br><br>

 <a href="https://runbox.com/" target="_blank"><img src="https://raw.githubusercontent.com/runbox/runbox7/master/src/assets/runbox7_blue_dark.png" width="288"></a>
 </div>